VertexColor/.github/profile/README.md

 The [PLY Format](https://paulbourke.net/dataformats/ply/) already closely represents what a GPU requires; typically a vertex buffer and index buffer; and the PLY format specifically supports Vertex Colors.

-* Typically a **vertex buffer** is an interleaved array of data [ position, vertex normal, color ] or [ x, y, z, nx, ny, nz, r, g, b ] but we can provide this via OpenGL using [glVertexAttribPointer](https://registry.khronos.org/OpenGL-Refpages/es2.0/) using a stride and offset on a single vertex buffer or just use multiple seperate vertex buffers.
+* Typically a **vertex buffer** is an interleaved array of data [ position, vertex normal, color ] or [ x, y, z, nx, ny, nz, r, g, b ] but we can provide this via OpenGL using [glVertexAttribPointer](https://registry.khronos.org/OpenGL-Refpages/es2.0/) using a stride and offset on a single vertex buffer or just use multiple separate vertex buffers.
-* **To quickly load model data**, the PLY format already supplies the data in Binary format as interleaved rows making it a simple memory copy and access with the right stride and offset in OpenGL, but I do reccomend parsing out each vertex array, position, normal, color, into their own respective arrays if you intend to be doing anything with them.
+* **To quickly load model data**, the PLY format already supplies the data in Binary format as interleaved rows making it a simple memory copy and access with the right stride and offset in OpenGL, but I do recommend parsing out each vertex array, position, normal, color, into their own respective arrays if you intend to be doing anything with them.
-* **The index buffer** in PLY files is preceded by the amount of vertex used to define a face, usually I work in triangles so that's always 3 for me, but I still need to parse a new index buffer without the preceding face counts for each proceding three vertices that make a triangle face, as OpenGL is generally used with the  [GL_TRIANGLES](https://registry.khronos.org/OpenGL-Refpages/es2.0/) draw mode that expects the supplied index buffer to be of triangle faces only.
+* **The index buffer** in PLY files is preceded by the amount of vertex used to define a face, usually I work in triangles so that's always 3 for me, but I still need to parse a new index buffer without the preceding face counts for each proceeding three vertices that make a triangle face, as OpenGL is generally used with the  [GL_TRIANGLES](https://registry.khronos.org/OpenGL-Refpages/es2.0/) draw mode that expects the supplied index buffer to be of triangle faces only.

 ## Loading PLY files in C
 [The RPLY Project](https://w3.impa.br/~diego/software/rply/) has simple examples, is fast and light-weight to implement into projects.